-Box 1.
-Case study: The introduction of the catalytic converter for petrol cars
+Case: the introduction of the catalytic converter for petrol cars

-An example of a CBA carried out in the past that in several aspects can be seen as a good example is the CBA of the EU regulations leading to the introduction of the three-way catalytic converter for petrol cars in 1993, and earlier versions of converters following regulations introduced in 1988.
-The CBA was carried out for the Netherlands (CPB, 2000) and is part of a broader study into the efficiency of environmental policies.
+An example of a CBA carried out in the past that in several aspects can be seen as a 'good' example is the CBA of the EU regulations leading to the introduction of the three way catalytic converter on petrol cars in 1993, and earlier versions of converters following regulations introduced in 1988.
+The CBA was carried out for the Netherlands (CPB, 2000, and is part of a broader study into the efficiency of environmental policies.
 Interesting aspects of the CBA are:

-- It included decreasing unit costs for the three-way catalytic.
-These were estimated to be NLG 1 700 in 1990 (approximately EUR 765) to NLG 700 in 1997 (approximately EUR 315). - It recognises that in theory pricing policies (levies) could be more efficient than regulations, but in this specific case pricing policies are difficult to implement, because of the fact that there is not a clear basis for regulations, and because inspections are relatively easy in case of regulations. - It did recognise that converters' performance decline due to aging. - It did include the additional costs of unleaded petrol compared to leaded petrol.

-- It makes explicit at which (shadow) price of NO_x the break-even points (equal benefits and costs) occurs.
+- It did include decreasing unit costs for the three way catalytic: these were estimated to be 1700 Dutch Guilders in 1990 (approximately 765 euro) to 700 Guilders in 1997 (approximately 315 euro). - It recognizes that in theory pricing policies (levies) could be more efficient than regulations, but in this specific case pricing policies are difficult to implement, because of the fact that there is not a clear basis for regulations, and because inspections are relatively easy in case of regulations. - It did recognize that converters due to aging. - It did include the additional costs of unleaded petrol compared to leaded petrol. - It makes explicit at which (shadow) price of NO_x the break even points (equal benefits and costs) occurs.
 This is a specific case of a sensitivity analysis.
-Results reveal that assuming the default price the three-way catalytic converter is a cost-effective technology, but the previous versions are not. - The reference case is described clearly.
+Results reveal that assuming the default price the three way catalytic converter is a cost-effective technology, but the previous versions are not. - The reference case is described clearly.